 What we have discussed so far isn’t exhaustive.
 Yet these are some of the fundamental criteria, that we felt, should be highlighted or even reinforced.
 Consider factoring these aspects into your evaluation process of embedded analytics platforms, if you haven’t already.

-Additionally, if you are interested in considering our Zoho Analytics’ Embedded BI solution (which has benefited our customers in many ways) as a part of your evaluation, you can get started here.
+Additionally, if you are interested in considering our solution offering (which has benefited our customers in many ways) as a part of your evaluation, you can get started with our embedded analytics platform here.